Umesh-Choudhari/ObjectARX/Ex5/README.md

 ## Overview

-This ObjectARX application defines a function called `AddLayer` that ensures the existence of a layer named "OBJ" within the current AutoCAD drawing.
+This ObjectARX application defines a function called `addLayer` that ensures the existence of a layer named "OBJ" within the current AutoCAD drawing.
 If the "OBJ" layer does not already exist, the function creates it with specified properties.

 ## Functionality

-The `AddLayer` function performs the following steps:
+The `addLayer` function performs the following steps:

 1. **Check for Existing Layer:**